tonaljs/tonal/docs/interval.md

 - [add](#intervaladd) -  Add two intervals
 - [build](#intervalbuild) -  Build an interval (string) given a number, and optionally a quality and octave.
-- [harmonizer](#intervalharmonizer) -  Get an harmonizer for a list of intervals.
-An harmonizer is a function that _harmonizes_ a pitch: given a pitch returns a collection of pitches.
 - [invert](#intervalinvert) -  Get the [inversion](https://en.wikipedia.org/wiki/Interval_(music)#Inversion) of an interval.
 - [isInterval](#intervalisinterval) -  Test if a string is a valid interval
 - [opposite](#intervalopposite) -  Get the opposite of an interval